Medieval music has been made and remade repeatedly over the past two hundred years.

 This according to The modern invention of medieval music: Scholarship, ideology, performance by Daniel J. Leech-Wilkinson (Cambridge: Cambridge University Press, 2002).

-Above, the Early Music Consort of London in the 1960s.
-Below, a recording by the group from 1976.
+Below, the Early Music Consort of London in 1976.

 Slovak Early Music Database – Cantus Planus in Slovacia was established in 2012 at the Ústav hudobnej vedy Slovenskej akadémie vied in collaboration with Hudobný fond/Music Fund Slovakia as a full-text English-language database of the notated manuscripts and fragmentary notated sources from the area of Slovakia dating from the late 11th to the early 16th century.